Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: ETW brane partition function

+where $\mu(\theta)\equiv\frac{\rmd\theta}{2\pi}(q,~\rme^{\pm 2 \rmi \theta};q)_\infty$.
 We first show that the one-sided ETW brane agrees with the interpretation in \cite{Goel:2023svz} (for a different notion of PETS).
-This follows from the DSSYK partition function (\ref{eq:factorized EPI DSSYK}) when $\beta_{L/R}\rightarrow\infty$ while $\beta_{R/L}$ is kept finite in (\ref{eq:factorized EPI DSSYK}) (as suggested in \cite{Goel:2023svz} to recover a bulk ETW brane from a PETS).
-We notice that $\theta_{L/R}\rightarrow0$ at the saddle point level by (\ref{eq:temperature entropy ETW one sided}), which means that\footnote{Note that the corresponding density of states, $\rme^{S_\Delta(\theta)}$, is not symmetric with respect to $E=0$.
-The presence of the Lanczos coefficient $a_n$ in (\ref{eq:DSSYK with ETWB Hamiltonian}), as recently discussed for the DSSYK model without matter in \cite{Nandy:2024zcd}.}
+This follows from the DSSYK partition function (\ref{eq:factorized EPI DSSYK}) when $\beta_{L/R}\rightarrow\infty$ while $\beta_{R/L}$ is kept finite in (\ref{eq:factorized EPI DSSYK}) (as suggested in \cite{Goel:2023svz} to recover a bulk ETW brane from a PETS), which leads to $\theta_{L/R}\rightarrow0$ in the evaluation of the integral, and it means that\footnote{Note that the corresponding density of states, $\rme^{S_\Delta(\theta)}$, is not symmetric with respect to $E=0$. {{This is related to the non-vanishing}} of the Lanczos coefficient $a_n$ in (\ref{eq:DSSYK with ETWB Hamiltonian}), as discussed for the DSSYK model without matter in \cite{Nandy:2024zcd}.}

 This agrees with (\ref{eq:general ETW partition function}) under the conditions derived in Sec. \ref{ssec:spread bulk picture from ETW}, $X=0$, and $Y=q^\Delta$.
-One the other hand, performing the semiclassical evaluation of the Euclidean path integral (\ref{eq:factorized EPI DSSYK}) for heavy operators (i.e. $q^{\Delta}$ fixed) with $\beta_L=\beta_R$ is more complicated, as we lack the appropriate ansatz to perform the evaluation of the integrals.
-We hope that the results in this section provide steps forward towards the more general case.
+This also shows that the coherent state in \eqref{eq:B Delta} (first appearing in \cite{Okuyama:2023byh} (4.17)) comes from the integration measure in the one-particle partition function.